 1. Fake listings

 Fake Airbnb listings happen when fraudulent hosts list properties that belong to someone else or don’t exist.
 When they communicate with you, they’ll try to convince you to do so outside of the Airbnb platform.
-These hosts give you their personal contact information and lure you into paying them directly, rather than through the authentic Airbnb website.
+These hosts give you their personal contact information and lure you into paying them directly rather than through the authentic Airbnb website.

 You can spot this scam when someone asks you to pay outside the official Airbnb platform.
 Be wary of requests to wire payments, pay through a bank transfer, or send money orders.
 As a general rule, keep all conversations and transactions on Airbnb’s official platforms.